 For more information visit What qualification do you need to become a veterinary nurse?.

 Specialist nursing in the fields of:-

-Best career/education pathway: Although finishing secondary school may seem like an ideal pathway into this career, in fact vet nurses come from a great diverse range of backgrounds, of all ages and education status, both from the city and rurally.
-Direct entry into the Certificate IV is possible but there are several alternative pathways available to achieve a veterinary nursing qualification, such as pathways through VET in Schools Programs and Certificate’s II and II in Animal Studies.
-Regardless of your chosen pathway, work-experience in the veterinary field is invaluable.
+Best career/education pathway: Although finishing secondary school may seem like an ideal pathway into this career, it is fair to say many of our vet nursing students come from a great diverse range of backgrounds, of all ages and education status, both from the city and rurally.

 Where can I get a job?
 While the most common career path is directly into a clinical role (within a hospital), you could just as likely find yourself working in a laboratory, farm, animal shelter, college, office, or on the road working for a pharmaceutical or pet food company, perhaps even a zoo.
 A clinical nurse will often start in a general practice to gain experience, then move into specialist fields and referral facilities if they wish to be further challenged.

 About the field: Grooming, pet-sitting and work in a pet care facility such as a cattery, stables or dog kennels, will bring you into close contact with the animals in your care, while you add to their comfort and welfare.
 These roles are hands-on and require you to have an understanding of animal handling, behaviour, spread of disease and hygiene.
 The role requires patience and diligence to your work.
 Those interested in working for yourselves or running a business could be a looking at a challenging and fulfilling career ahead.